-On May 10, 2007, the Commission authorized a 10-year General Lease - Recreational and Protective Structure Use for an uncovered floating boat dock, appurtenant facilities, and bank protection to Drew Pefferle and Jill Pefferle (Item C33, May 10, 2007).
-That lease expired on May 9, 2017.
-On March 29, 2017, the upland property was transferred to DRILL Holdings, LLC, a business entity owned by Drew Pefferle and Jill Pefferle.
-The Applicant has applied for a new General Lease - Recreational and Protective Structure Use, for continued use and maintenance of the existing facilities.
+On December 3, 2007, the Commission authorized a General Lease - Recreational and Protective Use to Dale E. Hartzell (Item C08, December 3, 2007).
+That lease expired on June 30, 2017.
+The Applicant is now applying for a General Lease - Recreational and Protective Structure Use for the use and maintenance of existing facilities in the Sacramento River.

-The facilities are used for recreational boating and shoreline protection.
+The proposed lease contains the same facilities as the prior lease, which consist of a floating boat dock, appurtenant facilities (piling, two-pile dolphin, and walkway), and bank protection.
+These facilities are designed for recreational boating and shoreline protection.
+The existing floating boat dock and appurtenant facilities have existed at this location for many years.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The existing floating boat dock and appurtenant facilities have existed at this location for many years.
-These facilities are located directly adjacent to the Applicant's upland property.

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust consistent-uses.
+The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land.

 The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
 The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.
+The bank protection will maintain and improve the integrity of the Sacramento River channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational purposes by the public.